-Measurement giant Nielsen finally released estimates of high-definition-set penetration for both the United States and Local People Meter markets, and the numbers may surprise some consumer-electronics manufacturers and programmers.
-They might find them rather low—particularly given the recent momentum of HD-set sales and launches of HD networks.
+Measurement giant Nielsen finally released estimates of high-definition-set penetration for both the total United States and Local People Meter markets, and the overall numbers may surprise some consumer-electronics manufacturers and programmers as being rather low -- particularly given the recent momentum of HD-set sales and launches of new HD networks.

 They may also disappoint advertisers, which have long been seeking clarity on the actual size of the HD audience.

-That estimate suggests a much smaller HD universe than research from the Consumer Electronics Association, the trade group representing HDTV-set manufacturers.
-CEA estimated that HDTV household penetration in July 2007 stood at 32%—or some 36 million homes.
-CEA also put the total number of HDTV sets sold by year-end 2006 at 39.9 million, climbing to 60.6 million by the end of this year.
-It also said one-third of HD households own multiple sets.
-If that's the case, there would be only around 31 million HD displays, according to Nielsen, while CEA's projections would indicate closer to 50 million.
+That 13.7% figure is much lower than research from the Consumer Electronics Association, the trade group representing HDTV-set manufacturers.
+The CEA estimated that HDTV household penetration in July 2007 stood at 32% -- or some 36 million homes, going by Nielsen’s household numbers -- and would rise to 36% by year-end.
+The CEA put the total number of HDTV sets sold by year-end 2006 at 39.9 million, climbing to 60.6 million by the end of this year, and it said one-third of HD households own multiple sets.

 Of course, not all HDTV sets are actually used to watch HD programming -- something both set-makers and programmers have long lamented.
 Industry research has generally indicated that anywhere from 40%-60% of HD sets are still being fed exclusively with standard-definition content, either because consumers don’t know any better or they haven’t bothered to sign up for HD cable or satellite service or to hook their TVs up to over-the-air antennas to receive local broadcast HD signals.